Frequently Asked Questions

 I am not sure what career options would be best suited to me.
 Where can I go for career guidance?

-The University has a Career Center, which can offer guidance on everything from choosing a major/career, to preparing a resume and interview tips.
+The university has a Career Development Center, which can offer guidance on everything from choosing a major/career, to preparing a resume and interview tips.
 Also be sure to talk with your advisor and undergraduate director.

 I am concerned about taking tests in college.
 I sometimes struggle to process information in the time allotted, but don’t want my grades to suffer because of that.